DistributedCollective/zero/README.md

 As of 18/01/2021, the current working branch is `main`. `master` is out of date.

-## LQTY Token Architecture
+## ZERO Token Architecture

-The Liquity system incorporates a secondary token, LQTY.
+The Liquity system incorporates a secondary token, ZERO.
 This token entitles the holder to a share of the system revenue generated by redemption fees and  issuance fees.

-To earn a share of system fees, the LQTY holder must stake their LQTY in a staking contract.
+To earn a share of system fees, the ZERO holder must stake their ZERO in a staking contract.

-Liquity also issues LQTY to Stability Providers, in a continous time-based manner.
+Liquity also issues ZERO to Stability Providers, in a continous time-based manner.

-The LQTY contracts consist of:
+The ZERO contracts consist of:

-`LQTYStaking.sol` - the staking contract, containing stake and unstake functionality for LQTY holders.
-This contract receives ETH fees from redemptions, and LUSD fees from new debt issuance.
+`ZEROStaking.sol` - the staking contract, containing stake and unstake functionality for ZERO holders.
+This contract receives ETH fees from redemptions, and ZUSD fees from new debt issuance.

-`CommunityIssuance.sol` - This contract handles the issuance of LQTY tokens to Stability Providers as a function of time.
+`CommunityIssuance.sol` - This contract handles the issuance of ZERO tokens to Stability Providers as a function of time.
 It is controlled by the `StabilityPool`.
-Upon system launch, the `CommunityIssuance` automatically receives 32 million LQTY - the “community issuance” supply.
-The contract steadily issues these LQTY tokens to the Stability Providers over time.
+Upon system launch, the `CommunityIssuance` automatically receives 32 million ZERO - the “community issuance” supply.
+The contract steadily issues these ZERO tokens to the Stability Providers over time.

-`LQTYToken.sol` - This is the LQTY ERC20 contract.
+`ZEROToken.sol` - This is the ZERO ERC20 contract.
 It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Liquity admin address, a regular Ethereum address controlled by the project company Liquity AG. **Note that the Liquity admin address has no extra privileges and does not retain any control over the Liquity protocol once deployed.**

-### LQTY Lockup contracts and token vesting
+### ZERO Lockup contracts and token vesting

-Some LQTY is reserved for team members and partners, and is locked up for one year upon system launch.
-Additionally, some team members receive LQTY vested on a monthly basis, which during the first year, is transferred directly to their lockup contract.
+Some ZERO is reserved for team members and partners, and is locked up for one year upon system launch.
+Additionally, some team members receive ZERO vested on a monthly basis, which during the first year, is transferred directly to their lockup contract.

 In the first year after launch:

-- All team members and partners are unable to access their locked up LQTY tokens
+- All team members and partners are unable to access their locked up ZERO tokens

 - The Liquity admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**

-Also, separate LQTY allocations are made at deployent to an EOA that will hold an amount of LQTY for bug bounties/hackathons and to a Uniswap LP reward contract.
-Aside from these allocations, the only LQTY made freely available in this first year is the LQTY that is publically issued to Stability Providers via the `CommunityIssuance` contract.
+Also, separate ZERO allocations are made at deployent to an EOA that will hold an amount of ZERO for bug bounties/hackathons and to a Uniswap LP reward contract.
+Aside from these allocations, the only ZERO made freely available in this first year is the ZERO that is publically issued to Stability Providers via the `CommunityIssuance` contract.

 ### Lockup Implementation and admin transfer restriction

 A `LockupContractFactory` is used to deploy `LockupContracts` in the first year.
-During the first year, the `LQTYToken` checks that any transfer from the Liquity admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.
+During the first year, the `ZEROToken` checks that any transfer from the Liquity admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.

 ### Launch sequence and vesting process

-#### Deploy LQTY Contracts
+#### Deploy ZERO Contracts
 1. Liquity admin deploys `LockupContractFactory`
 2. Liquity admin deploys `CommunityIssuance`
-3. Liquity admin deploys `LQTYStaking`
+3. Liquity admin deploys `ZEROStaking`
-4. Liquity admin creates a Pool in Uniswap for LUSD/ETH and deploys `Unipool` (LP rewards contract), which knows the address of the Pool
+4. Liquity admin creates a Pool in Uniswap for ZUSD/ETH and deploys `Unipool` (LP rewards contract), which knows the address of the Pool
-5. Liquity admin deploys `LQTYToken`, which upon deployment:
+5. Liquity admin deploys `ZEROToken`, which upon deployment:
 - Stores the `CommunityIssuance` and `LockupContractFactory` addresses
-- Mints LQTY tokens to `CommunityIssuance`, the Liquity admin address, the `Unipool` LP rewards address, and the bug bounty address
+- Mints ZERO tokens to `CommunityIssuance`, the Liquity admin address, the `Unipool` LP rewards address, and the bug bounty address
-6. Liquity admin sets `LQTYToken` address in `LockupContractFactory`, `CommunityIssuance`, `LQTYStaking`, and `Unipool`
+6. Liquity admin sets `ZEROToken` address in `LockupContractFactory`, `CommunityIssuance`, `ZEROStaking`, and `Unipool`

 #### Deploy and fund Lockup Contracts
 7. Liquity admin tells `LockupContractFactory` to deploy a `LockupContract` for each beneficiary, with an `unlockTime` set to exactly one year after system deployment
-8. Liquity admin transfers LQTY to each `LockupContract`, according to their entitlement
+8. Liquity admin transfers ZERO to each `LockupContract`, according to their entitlement

 #### Deploy Liquity Core
 9. Liquity admin deploys the Liquity core system
 10. Liquity admin connects Liquity core system internally (with setters)
-11. Liquity admin connects `LQTYStaking` to Liquity core contracts and `LQTYToken`
+11. Liquity admin connects `ZEROStaking` to Liquity core contracts and `ZEROToken`
-13. Liquity admin connects `CommunityIssuance` to Liquity core contracts and `LQTYToken`
+13. Liquity admin connects `CommunityIssuance` to Liquity core contracts and `ZEROToken`

 #### During one year lockup period
 - Liquity admin periodically transfers newly vested tokens to team & partners’ `LockupContracts`, as per their vesting schedules
-- Liquity admin may only transfer LQTY to `LockupContracts`
+- Liquity admin may only transfer ZERO to `LockupContracts`
 - Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` that is >= 1 year from system deployment

 #### Upon end of one year lockup period
 - All beneficiaries may withdraw their entire entitlements
-- Liquity admin address restriction on LQTY transfers is automatically lifted, and Liquity admin may now transfer LQTY to any address
+- Liquity admin address restriction on ZERO transfers is automatically lifted, and Liquity admin may now transfer ZERO to any address
 - Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` in the future

 #### Post-lockup period
 - Liquity admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses, or to a fresh lockup contract if required.

-_NOTE: In the final architecture, a multi-sig contract will be used to move LQTY Tokens, rather than the single Liquity admin EOA.
-It will be deployed at the start of the sequence, and have its address recorded in  `LQTYToken` in step 4, and receive LQTY tokens.
-It will be used to move LQTY in step 7, and during & after the lockup period.
+_NOTE: In the final architecture, a multi-sig contract will be used to move ZERO Tokens, rather than the single Liquity admin EOA.
+It will be deployed at the start of the sequence, and have its address recorded in  `ZEROToken` in step 4, and receive ZERO tokens.
+It will be used to move ZERO in step 7, and during & after the lockup period.
 The Liquity admin EOA will only be used for deployment of contracts in steps 1-4 and 9._

 _The current code does not utilize a multi-sig.
 It implements the launch architecture outlined above._

 _Additionally, a LP staking contract will receive the initial LP staking reward allowance, rather than an EOA.
-It will be used to hold and issue LQTY to users who stake LP tokens that correspond to certain pools on DEXs._
+It will be used to hold and issue ZERO to users who stake LP tokens that correspond to certain pools on DEXs._

 ## Core System Architecture